Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Analytical results for explicit models

 \section{Analytical results for explicit models}

 This section analytically characterizes the essential topological properties of the models introduced in Sec.~\ref{sec2}.
 First, in Sec.~\ref{sec6a}, we simply and concisely reproduce the known topological properties of the WCF model~\cite{Watanabe2023}.
-Next, in Sec.~\ref{sec6b}, our analysis of the DCY model resolves its mobility puzzle and provides what we believe to be the first accurate determination of its ground-state degeneracy (GSD).
-Finally, in Sec.~\ref {sec6c} and Sec.~\ref{sec6d}, we apply Theorem~\ref{thm:anyon_type_relation} to determine the fusion rules for the product and BB codes with the toric layout.
+Next, in Sec.~\ref{sec6b}, our analysis of the DCY model resolves its mobility puzzle and provides what we believe to be an accurate determination of its GSD.
+Finally, in Secs.~\ref {sec6c}~and~Sec.~\ref{sec6d}, we apply Theorem~\ref{thm:anyon_type_relation} to determine the fusion rules for the product and BB codes with the toric layout.
 These results demonstrate the broad applicability of our framework for characterizing topological order.